TheDreamingTree145/Movie-Project/README.md

 This application is a movie tracking app.
 Users are able to sign in, sign in with Facebook, and create new accounts.
 Once signed in users can add movies others have created as well as creating new movies, actors, and characters.

-Please run bundle install.
+Instructions

-Application was created using Ruby 2.3.3 and Rails 5.1.3
+ - Application was created using Rails 5.1.3

-Database was created using Sqlite3.
+ - Fork and clone the repo
+ - Run bundle install
+ - In the console, run rake db:migrate
+ - To populate with data, run rake db:seed

+Contributors Guide

+License
+ - This project is licensed under the terms of the MIT license.